How to Read a Surf Forecast

-One of the trickiest things when surfing in the ocean is reading the surf forecasts?
-Is it going to be good?
+Will the waves be good?
 Will it be too big?
 Too small?
-Which beach should I go too?
+Which beach should you go to?

 Wave Period